~ Welcome to my page ~

 Shown above is a Vibroplex Original with a broken paddle.
-The paddle is replaced but I now use the black base Lionel J-36.
+The paddle has been replaced but I now use this black base Lionel J-36.

-We are living way off grid so power for the station is from a collection of various solar panels making over 400 watts (29 amps at 13.8 volts) in peak sun.
-Energy storage is with four T-105 golf cart batteries (approx. 400 amp hr. capacity) and charging is controlled by Xantrex C-35.
-Out of the box a C-35 is noisy but this one has been tamed with chokes and capacitors.
+Power for the station is from a collection of various solar panels making over 300 watts (22 amps at 13.8 volts) in peak sun.
+Energy storage is done with four T-105 golf cart batteries (approx. 5kwh hr. total capacity) and charging is controlled by Xantrex C-35.
 This system provides more operating power than I can use with this equipment.
 Solar panel output is quite useful on cloudy days.
 Rig runs directly from the battery.
-Very quiet.
+VERY quiet

-The domestic power is 24v based storage with 4 kw inverter for 120vac at 60hz. and 600 watt solar set charging another 4 golf cart batteries through an Outback MX60.
-These systems are isolated in order to stop common mode noise.
-Main domestic load is refrigerator/freezer, laundry and kitchen.
-We cook with propane.
-Wx is too mild for heating or cooling at this QTH.
-A 6kw backup generator to charge battery and carry load is rarely needed.
+The domestic power is 24v based energy storage using a 780 watt solar set charging another 4 golf cart batteries through an Outback MX60 charge controller which powers an old "work horse" 4kw Trace sine wave inverter.
+This system is isolated from the shack and has a separate grounding system to stop noise.
+Main domestic load is refrigerator-freezer, kitchen appliances and laundry.
+We cook using propane.
+Wx is too mild for heating or cooling at this QTH

 1965-1969 USN "Airdale" Hornet CVS-12 (Yankee Stn.)

 Retired after 38 yrs. as AM-FM radio "Chief Engineer" practicing on Maui from 1969 to 1989 then Big Island from 1989 to 2007.
-While the air talent, sales, management, and owners passed through, I stayed on because I'm an "Old Tube Guy" and these were tube type transmitters spread out all over the island.
+While the air talent, sales, management, and owners passed through, I stayed on because I'm an "Old Tube Guy'' and these were old vacuum tube type transmitters spread out all over the islands.
 I made house calls.

 ~ Road kill ~